 DISCLOSURE: This article contains information about how food choices can support proper functioning of the brain and immune system.
 Nothing in this article should be construed as claims about treatment or prevention of COVID-19 or mental health disorders.
-Only hand washing and social distancing, as recommended by health agencies around the world, can prevent you from contracting COVID-19.
 Please follow the guidelines and recommendations set by your country’s health agencies for COVID-19 prevention, and always check with your healthcare professional before making changes to your diet.

 Mental health and a strong immune system have become two of the most important health issues of our time.
 Support both your mood and immune system during the coronavirus pandemic with this one change!

-A few weeks ago, during one of our state’s daily coronavirus updates, our governor said that he fully expects most Coloradans will get COVID-19 at some point through the course of this pandemic.
+At the beginning of the pandemic during one of our state’s daily coronavirus updates, our governor said that he fully expects most Coloradans will get COVID-19 at some point through the course of this pandemic.
 The goal, he admitted, was to make sure everyone didn’t get it all at once and overwhelm the hospitals.
-As stunning as it was to hear him state that as the goal, other experts have set similar goals using similar predictions.
-Containment has effectively been ruled out as a realistic strategy [source].
+As stunning as it was to hear him state that as the goal, other experts set similar goals while they awaited a vaccine.

-As almost every state across our country has begun to reopen despite the continuing spread of coronavirus, I keep thinking about what our governor said.
+The newly-developed vaccines have given people hope that they can put the pandemic behind them, but it is not over yet.
+In the meantime, I keep thinking about what our governor said.
 It certainly gives me pause, given some of the research and stories I’ve read.
 What we know about COVID-19 is alarming, yet we have only scratched the surface of understanding the full impact of the virus.
-Even “mild” cases can leave weeks of debilitating exhaustion in its wake, something that I (and millions of other Americans) cannot even begin to imagine.
+Even “mild” cases can leave weeks or months of debilitating exhaustion in its wake, something that I (and millions of other Americans) cannot even begin to imagine.

 So as we embark on the mission of reopening the U.S. economy, the question becomes: if almost all of us are destined to get COVID-19 by the end of this pandemic, is there anything we can do to support our body and mind in their fight against COVID-19?